 Sections 2-4 of this report detail the statistical methodology for developing our incident scenario library and safe distance distributions, the consequence models used in the analysis, including the experimental data employed, and the health criteria that define the safe distance based on dilution of the plume as it progresses downwind from the release site.
-This section summarizes these results and discusses the presentation of the distances in Tables 1 and 3 in the Green Pages of ERG2020.
-These tables appear in Appendix A and Appendix B, respectively, and are in the same general form as Tables 1 and 3 in ERG2016, although the distances themselves are updated and, in some cases, substantially different.
+This section summarizes these results and discusses the presentation of the distances in Tables 1 and 3 in the Green Pages of ERG2024.
+These tables appear in Appendix A11 and Appendix B, respectively, and are in the same general form as Tables 1 and 3 in ERG2020, although the distances themselves are updated and, in few cases, substantially different.

-We also discuss comparisons with other measures and experimental studies conducted before and during the 2020 update cycle that will further validate and potentially improve the results.
+We also discuss comparisons with other measures and experimental studies conducted before and during the 2020 update cycle.
 Section 5 concludes with a few potential extensions of this analysis for situations in which more information (in addition to the spill size and whether it is day or night) is immediately available, as summarized from previous work.
 Readily discernable details, such as those illustrated, could be the basis for possible extensions of the ERG adapted for real-time use, including simple cell phone or personal digital assistant (PDA) applications.